ansible/awx/docs/docsite/rst/userguide/projects.rst

   .. tip::
     Using a GitHub link offers an easy way to use a playbook.
 To help get you started, use the ``helloworld.yml`` file available at: https://github.com/ansible/tower-example.git

-    This link offers a very similar playbook to the one created manually in the instructions found in the :ref:`Automation Controller Quick Setup Guide <qs_start>`.
+    This link offers a very similar playbook to the one created manually in the instructions found in the :ref:`qs_start`.
 Using it will not alter or harm your system in anyway.

 SCM Type - Red Hat Insights